kbengine/kbengine/kbe/src/lib/python/Doc/library/functions.rst

    point of that character.
 For example, ``ord('a')`` returns the integer ``97`` and ``ord('\u2020')`` returns ``8224``.
 This is the inverse of :func:`chr`.

-   On wide Unicode builds, if the argument length is not one, a :exc:`TypeError` will be raised.
-On narrow Unicode builds, strings of length two are accepted when they form a UTF-16 surrogate pair.

 .. function:: pow(x, y[, z])